alerque/libertinus/documentation/Features.md

 # Standard OpenType Features

-Libertinus supports several OpenType features, some are enabled by default (`-`) others have to be opted in (`+`), most can be accessed by high-level CSS properties and values:
+Libertinus supports several OpenType features.
+Some are enabled by default (`-`) others have to be opted in (`+`).
+Most can be accessed by high-level CSS properties and values:

 -   Small Caps: features `font-variant` and `font-variant-caps` with values `small-caps` (`+smcp`) and `all-small-caps` (`+c2sc`)
 -   Ligatures and Contextual Alternates: `-liga`, `+hlig`, `+dlig`; `-calt`